- Home

 PET–CT scan

 A positron emission tomography (PET) scan combined with a CT scan is a specialised imaging test.
 The CT scan helps pinpoint the location of any abnormalities found by the PET scan.
-As a PET–CT scan is not useful in finding some types of stomach cancers, Medicare does not currently cover the cost of this test.
+A PET–CT scan can be used in staging stomach cancer, particularly in preparation for surgery.

-To prepare for a PET–CT scan, you will be asked not to eat or drink (fast) for a period of time.
-Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
-Cancer cells show up brighter on the scan because they take up more glucose solution than normal cells do.
+To prepare for a PET–CT scan, you will be asked not to eat or drink (to fast) in the lead-up to having the scan.
+Your treatment team will talk to you about this.
+Before the scan, you will be injected with a glucose solution containing a small amount of short-acting radioactive material.
+Cancer cells usually show up brighter on the scan because they take up more glucose solution than normal cells do.

-You will be asked to sit quietly for 30–90 minutes as the glucose spreads through your body, then you will be scanned.
+You will be asked to sit or lie quietly for 30–90 minutes as the glucose spreads through your body, then you will be scanned.
 The scan itself takes about 30 minutes.
-Let your doctor know if you are claustrophobic, as you need to be in a confined space for the scan.
+Let your doctor know if you have claustrophobia, as you need to be in a confined space for the scan.

 Laparoscopy

-This procedure allows your doctor to look for signs that the cancer has spread to the outer layer of the stomach and the lining of the wall of the abdomen, which are known as the peritoneum.
-A laparoscopy is used to stage stomach cancer.
-Your doctor will explain the risks before asking you to agree to the procedure.
+This procedure is a type of keyhole surgery.
+It allows your doctor to look for signs that the cancer has spread to the outer layer of the stomach and the lining of the wall of the abdomen (called the peritoneum).
+Your doctor will explain the risks before asking you to agree to have the procedure.

-If you are diagnosed with very early cancer in the stomach, you may have an endoscopic resection.
+If you are diagnosed with very early cancer in the stomach, you may have an endoscopic resection, which aims to remove the whole tumour during the endoscopy.

-This procedure may help your doctor work out whether the cancer has spread to the lymph nodes.
-For some people, the resection also treats the cancer and further treatment is not needed.
+For some people, the resection not only helps in diagnosis and staging, but also may treat the cancer and further treatment is not needed.
 An endoscopic resection is often done as a day procedure but in some cases, you may stay in hospital overnight for observation.

 Molecular testing

-If you are diagnosed with advanced cancer in the stomach or gastro-oesophageal junction, your doctor may test the biopsy sample to see whether one of the available targeted therapy or immunotherapy drugs would be suitable for you.
+If you are diagnosed with advanced cancer in the stomach, oesophagus or gastro-oesophageal junction, your doctor may test the biopsy sample to see whether one of the available targeted therapy or immunotherapy drugs would be suitable for you.

 The test will look for particular features within the cancer, such as changes to the HER2 protein, a special protein known as PD-L1, or a marker called microsatellite instability (MSI).
 This type of testing is known as molecular testing.